Notes

 Still—can’t say I won’t miss home.
 Certain parts of it, anyhow.

-But Tate—Lord, that was harder than I thought.
-Didn’t hit me ’til the bus was past the city limits that I won’t get to hold him for a while.
-He’s too little to understand what it means when I say “Daddy’s gotta go work.”
-Just blinked up at me with those big eyes, all wide and trusting.
-I already miss him something fierce.
+But I will miss Tate.
+Didn’t hit me ’til the bus was past the city limits that I won’t get to hold him for a long while.
+The worst part is that he’s still too little to understand what it means when I say “Daddy’s gotta go somewhere for work.”
+He just looked up at me, and all I could think of was a baby deer, confused.
+I already miss him, and I can't think too hard about it or else I might start crying in a bus filled with strangers who are already looking at me like I skinned a cat in front of them.
 I’ll call home once I get settled, just so he can hear my voice.
 Emma-May’ll pick up, of course, and she’ll tell me all about what a darling little angel he’s been.

 Maybe I ought to put a reminder in here—“Call home for Tate.”
 Might be good to have somethin’ pop up so I don’t get too swept up in work.
 This journal’s already shaping up to be mighty useful.